DejaVu fonts: Unicode coverage

 DejaVu is a project which aims for complete coverage of the alphabetic scripts, abjads, and symbols with all characters that are part of the MES-1, MES-2, and hopefully MES-3 subsets of Unicode.
 The coverage is already considerable, although some more work is needed to include more hinting rules for clear results at small sizes.
 Some kerning rules are still being developed for the Sans and Serif styles, for fine typography.
 Some work is still also needed to create ligatures in these styles.

 As of version 2.37, it included characters from the following Unicode blocks.
 (The fraction given is the number of characters in each block that are included in the DejaVu fonts.)

 Styles

 The 10 styles provided by the original Bitstream Vera fonts have been augmented to 21 styles:

 Original styles are marked in bold.

 DejaVu Sans Mono

 The DejaVu Sans Mono typeface in particular is suitable for technical contexts, since it clearly distinguishes "l" (lowercase L) from "1" (one) and from "I" (uppercase i); also it clearly distinguishes "0" (zero, null) from "O" (uppercase o).

 One derivative of the DejaVu Sans Mono typeface, the Menlo typeface, is provided by Apple with the Mac OS X 10.6 operating system.
+Another is the Hack typeface, which seeks to further-optimize DejaVu Sans Mono for programming, and which is as of 2023 the default monospace font for KDE on openSUSE.